 So, You've Got a Big, Fat Crush on Your College Professor

 Let's cut to the chase.
 Butterflies.
 Fireworks.
-Heart-thumping, blood pumping omg, your college professor is so crazy sexy cool that you dread every single class while counting down the minutes until it starts because you're just that obsessed.
+Heart-thumping and blood pumping.
+Your college professor is so crazy sexy cool that you simultaneously dread every single class and yet count down the minutes until they start—you're just that obsessed.

 Why, though?
 Seriously.

 What is it about them that gives you every weird and fluttery feeling?
-Once upon a time, for me, it was that my young and rugged English professor (it's almost always those English professors. . .) singled me out as his favorite student by, among other things, keeping a small notebook on his desk to jot down every time I said something that made him and the rest of the room burst into laughter (I should have been a stand up comedian, for real), openly disparaging my boyfriend at the time and consistently giving me awesome grades as a notably difficult-to-please professor (this was all me, I'm a good writer, what can I say?).
+Once upon a time, for me, it was that my young and rugged English professor (it's almost always those English professors. . .) singled me out as his favorite student.
+He did this by keeping a small notebook on his desk to jot down every time I said something that made him and the rest of the room burst into laughter (I should have been a stand up comedian, for real), by openly disparaging my boyfriend, and by consistently giving me awesome grades despite being a notably difficult-to-please professor (this was all me, I'm a good writer, what can I say?).

 It was no secret to me or anyone else in the class that, for whatever reason, he tolerated me more than any of the other students who shuffled in and out of his classes.
 In fact, it was so obvious that pretty soon rumors started to spread around my little community college that there was something steamy happening between us after class.